yaleman/mqttgpio/README.md

 2. `git pull`
 3. `sudo systemctl daemon-reload` (if the `.service` file has changed, or you've edited it)
 4. `sudo systemctl restart mqttgpio`

+## Troubleshooting

+*I'm seeing "Unable to connect to MQTT Broker localhost:1883" but I thought I configured it properly*

+Double check the configuration file, you might have mistyped something, or you might have multiple config files.
+You'll probably see a line like "Configuration file had a misconfigured 'logging' setting (something) - setting to DEBUG" if it doesn't match the options available.

 ## TODO